 - Move the extension to the end.
 "For Sales, press 1" and "Press 1 for sales" are two ways to say the same thing.
 But in your phone system, one of these is right and one is wrong.
 You should always put the extension at the end of your prompt, so callers know what to do.
 Here's another way to think about it: In general, callers don't know which extension they're looking for, but they know which department they need.
 The department name is the trigger that should get them to pay attention to a number.

 - Press instead of dial.
 Boy, do our script consultants hate this one.
 Do you still "dial" numbers on the phone?
 I hope you don't, because if you do, you're still using a rotary phone.
 While there is some indication that "touch" might be the next term to use, for now, you can stick with "press" and be in the clear.

-If you want to improve call navigation and caller efficiency in your phone system, start at the very beginning - your IVR script - and find ways to innovate from there.
+If you want to improve call navigation and caller efficiency in your phone system, start at the very beginning - your script.
+Professional recordings don't just have great sounding voices, but great scripts.
 Do you have any tips for businesses that want to streamline their customer service?
 Let us know in the comments.

 Updated on 11/12/2017